walksanatora/serverManagment/docs/public.md

 `403` - invalid `authToken`<br>
 `404` - endpoint not found

-upon a `GET` request to this endpoint a full server dump will be created <br>
+upon a `GET` request to this endpoint a full dump of the public volume will be created <br>
-upon a `DELETE` request to this endpoint this specified server will be deleted